Israel steps up Gaza offensive, kills senior Hamas figures

 “There is nowhere to run.
 There is nowhere to hide,” said Zeyad Khattab, a 44-year-old pharmacist who fled with a dozen other relatives to a family home in central Gaza after bombs pounded his apartment building in Gaza City.
 “That terror is impossible to describe.”

 Gaza militants continued to bombard Israel with nonstop rocket fire throughout the day.
-The attacks brought life to a standstill in southern communities near Gaza, but also reached as far north as the Tel Aviv area, about 70 kilometers (45 miles) to the north, for a second straight day.
+The attacks brought life to a standstill in southern communities near Gaza but also reached as far north as the Tel Aviv area, about 45 miles to the north, for a second straight day.

 “We're coping, sitting at home, hoping it will be OK,” said Motti Haim, a resident of the central town of Beer Yaakov and father of two children.
 “It's not simple running to the shelter.
 It's not easy with the kids.”